-Here at VC3, we’re committed to helping Southern California companies in the DoD supply chain move down a path that leads to successful CMMC compliance.
+Here at VC3, we’re committed to helping companies in the DoD supply chain move down a path that leads to successful CMMC compliance.
 That’s why we’ve invested in Registered Practitioner training for our CMMC consultants.

 Our CMMC experts are here to walk you through each step of the CMMC compliance process, from facilitating a Gap Analysis to helping you prepare for your audit.
 Learn more about how our Registered Practitioners work with companies like yours.